|

 the impression that the bed moved.
 He took a mouthful of whiskey.
 The

-had he seen under there?
-Beads of sweat dripped from his forehead into his
+What had he seen under there?
+Beads of sweat dripped from his forehead

-wind grew stronger; they blew right through the trees on the front lawn,
+of wind grew stronger; they blew right through the trees on the front

-pounding their branches against the window.
-It was murky outside; he could
+lawn, pounding their branches against the window.
+It was murky outside;

-barely see the house across the street.
-His thoughts returned to the room
+he could barely see the house across the street.
+His thoughts returned

-as he heard a low snarling sound from under him.
-He downed the remaining
+to the room as he heard a low snarling sound from under him.
+He downed

-stomach, he peered at the floor.
-It was quiet and still again.
-He looked
+lying on his stomach, he peered at the floor.
+It was quiet and still

-lamppost in the street.
-On second thought, he wondered if it wouldn’t be
+a lamppost in the street.
+On second thought, he wondered if it wouldn’t

 dawn.
 The trick was to keep his mind busy until the sun rose.
 The room

-he’d have in the morning.
-His eyes felt like he had needles in them; it
+hangover he’d have in the morning.
+His eyes felt like he had needles in

-didn’t help trying to stay awake after a night of drinking straight up
+them; it didn’t help trying to stay awake after a night of drinking

 There was a shape under the sheets and he saw it slither toward

-between his legs.
+almost between his legs.
 In a few seconds it would be on him.
-Bailey could hear
+Bailey

-his heart thumping in his chest, wanting to leap out.
-He slowly stood up
+could hear his heart thumping in his chest, wanting to leap out.
+He

-in bed, and as it was about to jump at him, the sound of glass shattering
+slowly stood up in bed, and as it was about to jump at him, the sound of

 He’d passed out.
 The bottle of Jack Daniels had slipped from his